 Most of your guests will be coming from out of town.
 They’ll need help getting situated.
 That may mean finding a nearby eatery, getting directions to a popular local venue, or even simple instructions like knowing how to turn on the hot tub.
 A great way to convey this information to guests is through a digital guidebook.

 Why guests will appreciate a fantastic guidebook: When you provide your guests with a thorough guidebook, you take away the guesswork and uncertainty that comes from just arriving in an area.
 Guests won’t have to scour the internet looking for an excellent local restaurant.
 A digital guidebook will also help your guests take advantage of smart technologies in your vacation rental.

 You’ve likely been on the road before and realized too late that you forgot something important.
 Think about how your guests will feel if they’re in the same situation but arrive to a welcome pack full of vacation rental essentials.

 When putting together these essentials, pretend like you’re packing for a vacation.
-Put together all the items you’d bring.
+Put together some of the items you’d bring.
 You’d likely include the following items: